-This new five-press publishing collaboration—New York University Press, Fordham University Press, Rutgers University Press, Temple University Press, and the University of Virginia Press—will confront the publishing crisis in literature and literary studies, where the annual number of university press books has declined steeply in recent years, placing younger scholars at a disadvantage when writing their first books.
+This five-press publishing collaboration—New York University Press, Fordham University Press, Rutgers University Press, Temple University Press, and the University of Virginia Press—will confront the publishing crisis in literature and literary studies, where the annual number of university press books has declined steeply in recent years, placing younger scholars at a disadvantage when writing their first books.

 The submission of a manuscript or a proposal simultaneously to multiple ALI presses is not permitted.
 Scholars are asked to identify the Press most suited to their work, and submit the work in the first instance only to that Press.
 If that Press declines the project, scholars are then free to approach other ALI presses with their proposal.